-Arguably one of the only country stars that can sing hilarious songs while still being well-respected in the field (and loved by fans), he’s always sure to offer the type of songs that can teach a lesson and make a listener smile … or sometimes, it’s just there to lighten things up and provide a good dose of laughter for the day.
-The Boot counts down the ten funniest songs in Paisley’s illustrious (and often humorous) catalog.
+Arguably one of the only country stars that can sing hilarious songs while still being well-respected in the field (and loved by fans), Paisley is always sure to offer the type of songs that can teach a lesson and make a listener smile … or sometimes, it’s just there to lighten things up and provide a good dose of laughter for the day.
+The Boot counts down the 10 funniest songs in Paisley’s illustrious (and often humorous) catalog.

-This song has wit, it has personality, and a touch of Paisley humor that keeps fans coming back for me.
-'Me Neither' is an up-tempo song that describes a guy who’s trying to get the attention of a woman.
+This song has wit, personality and a touch of Paisley humor that keeps fans coming back for me.
+“Me Neither” is an uptempo song that describes a guy who’s trying to get the attention of a woman.
 The problem is, that woman isn’t really into him.
-So every time he asks her a question, whether he’s asking her to dance, if she believes in love at first sight, or if she wants to sit and talk a while -- and she rejects him, he quickly retorts with “me neither.”
-“This may sound dumb, but here we go / Do you believe in love at first sight," he sings.
+So every time he asks her a question, whether he’s asking her to dance, if she believes in love at first sight, or if she wants to sit and talk a while — and she rejects him, he quickly retorts with “me neither.”
+“This may sound dumb, but here we go / Do you believe in love at first sight?” he sings.
 And the song immediately leads into: “Me neither / I’m glad that we agree / Believe me / That’s a big relief.”
 Her quick answers help save his pride and also clue him in to the fact that she’s just not that into him.